nikfrank/pgx/README.md

 input has format {where:{key:val,..}, data/query:{key:val,..}}

-insert
----

-    pgx.insert(schemaName, query, options, callback(err, dataInserted))

-    pgx.insertBatch(schemaName, [querys], options, callback(err, data))

 erase
 ---

     pgx.erase(schemaName, query, options, callback(err, data))

 schemaVerify
 ---

     (( pgx.schemaVerify() ))

 on the original pg object. unconventional? probably.

 in addition to the original pg.connect -> client -> query -> ... routine

-(( all of these can be called omitting the options param ))
+all of these can be called omitting the options param

-you can write and read data not listed in your schemas

-it gets written to a schemaName_xattrs json column, and unpackaged on read

-basically it feels like MongoDB where you are unconstrained by your schema

-except that the returning clause (in options) doesn't work for extended fields yet.

-(listed as "json depth read" in todo code)

-NO TABLE CAN BE CALLED 'schemas'.
-I use that.

 examples
 =======